 It’s almost spring time.
 The time of transition.
 Out with the old (PQRS), and in with the new (MIPS).
 As providers gets ready to submit their last PQRS report this month, it is the perfect time to understand how MIPS is different from its predecessors.
 The process of selecting the quality measures for PQRS and Meaningful Use has mostly been guided by quality measures that your EHR vendor supported.
-This changes with MIPS and you need to pay closer attention to it.
-Here are three reasons why:
+With MIPS, you need to adopt Scrabble like approach.
+Here are 3 reasons why:

 1. The Measures Matter

 Not all measures are created equal.
 The quality category scoring under MIPS follows a new decile based benchmarking system.
 Under this new system, each quality measure is assigned a benchmark.
 The exact same performance for two measures that both meet the Case Minimum and Data Sufficiency criteria, could yield widely different scores for the same submission method.

 For instance, 90% performance for EHR submission method will earn 10 points for Measure #236 – Controlling High Blood Pressure, but just 4.4 points for Measure #130 – Documentation of Current Medications in the Medical Record.